 (c) Calculated as tax expense for the period divided by income from continuing operations.
-Due to a variety of factors, including the impact of discrete tax items on our effective tax rate, our income tax expense is not always directly correlated to the amount of pre-tax income for the associated periods.
-For the three months ended December 31, 2022, our effective tax rate was impacted by, among other factors, \$3.0 million of energy efficiency tax credits claimed, compared to \$3.2 million of such credits claimed during the three months ended December 31, 2021.
+Our income tax expenses are not always directly correlated to the amount of pre-tax income for the associated period due to a variety of factors, including, but not limited to, the impact of tax credits and permanent differences.
+For the three and nine months ended June 30, 2023, our effective tax rate was impacted by, among other factors, \$5.7 million and \$14.3 million of energy efficiency tax credits claimed, respectively, compared to \$2.7 million and \$8.9 million of such credits claimed during the three and nine months ended June 30, 2022, respectively.